-8. Cessation of Membership
+9. Cessation of Membership

-- (a) If the subscription fees of a Member shall remain unpaid for a period of three (3) calendar months after they become due then the Member may after notice of the default has been sent to it by the Secretary or Honorary Treasurer be debarred by resolution of the Board from all privileges of membership and its name may be removed by the Board from the Register of Members.
+- (a) If the subscription fees of a Member shall remain unpaid for a period of three (3) calendar months after they become due then the Member may, after notice of the default has been sent to it by the Secretary or Treasurer, be debarred by resolution of the Board from all privileges of membership and its name may be removed by the Board from the Register of Members.
 The Board may reinstate the Member and restore its name to the Register on payment of all amounts in arrears, if the Board sees fit to do so.
-Whether by agreement of both parties, voluntary resignation, or being removed, the Member ceases to be a Member then it must immediately remove all references to its membership of the AAAA and all AAAA displays/logos etc. from all websites, stationery, premises, etc. - (b) A Member may at any time by giving notice in writing to the Secretary resign its membership of the Association but shall continue to be liable for any annual subscription fees and all amounts in arrears due and unpaid at the date of its resignation and for all other moneys due by it to the Association and in addition for any sum not exceeding \$100 for which it is liable as a Member of the Association under paragraph 5 of this Constitution.
+Whether by agreement of both parties, voluntary resignation, or being removed, the Member ceases to be a Member then it must immediately remove all references to its membership of the AAAA and all AAAA displays/logos etc. from all websites, stationery, premises, etc. - (b) A Member may at any time by giving notice in writing to the Secretary resign its membership of the Association but shall continue to be liable for any annual subscription fees and all amounts in arrears due and unpaid at the date of its resignation and for all other moneys due by it to the Association and in addition for any sum not exceeding \$100 for which it is liable as a Member of the Association under paragraph 6 of this Constitution. - (c) The Board at its absolute discretion may terminate or place conditions on the membership of Sponsor Members.

-9. Disputes Between Members
+10. Disputes Between Members